Home Vancouver Monthly Calendar Vancouver Pride Festival

 Pride at the Pier Drag Queen Participants

-At the Sunset Beach Pride Festival there is the Pride Market.
-It usually features over a hundred different vendors and exhibitors.
-There is also live music, drag performances, DJ music, a beer garden and lots of people still in costume after participating in the Vancouver Pride Parade.
+At the Pride Festival there is usually a Pride Market.
+It features over 100 different vendors and exhibitors.
+There is also normally live music, drag performances, DJ music, a beer garden and lots of people still in costume after participating in the Vancouver Pride Parade.

-Although it officially starts at 11:00 am, don’t expect much to be happening at the Pride Festival at Sunset Beach until after 1:00 pm.
+Although it officially starts at 11:00 am most years, don’t expect much to be happening at the Pride Festival until after 1:00 pm.
 Until then, everyone is at the parade which starts at noon and goes on for well over an hour.

-From about 3:00 until 5:00 pm the festival usually gets very busy, with everything done and people packing up by around 6 o’clock.
+From about 3:00 pm until 5:00 pm the festival usually gets very busy, with everything done and people packing up by around 6:00 pm.

 Sunset Beach at Pride Festival